alex-kas/nec_terrain/9008/README.md

 * Remove the battery and the usb cable from the phone
 * Glue off the sticker with your IMEI
-* Observe a group of 4 contacts.
-The 2 in the middle are named GND and ENG_BOOT (from engineering), see `photo1.jpg` and `photo2.jpg`
+* Observe a group of 4 contacts (`photo1.jpg`, encircled by the red contour).
+The 2 in the middle are named GND and ENG_BOOT from ground and engineering_boot respectively (`photo2.jpg`, shown by red arrows)
 * Connect you phone in this state (w/o a battery) to your computer
-* Check with `lsusb` that it is _not_ seen, just in case
+* Check with `lsusb` that it is _not_ seen, it should be like that
 * Shorten for some short time GND and ENG_BOOT contacts, a tweezer from the Swiss army knife is enough.
 * Check with `lsusb` that it is **seen** as `05c6:9008`; if not, repeat the previous step more carefully
-* Notice that touching neighbour contacts seem to have no effect (including no harm)
+* Notice that touching neighbour contacts seem to have no effect (including no harm), I tried
-* Also you **must not** keep contacts shortened and you **must not** insert battery.
+* Also you **must not** keep contacts shortened and you **must not** insert the battery.

 My credits about shortening the contacts in question go to VANOLEO from xda.
 Thanks, dude!

 You just have proven your phone is **ALIVE!**

-Notice 1: if you do not see any connection, then your phone is indeed dead, sorry, my condolenses.
+Notice 1: if you do not see any connection, then your phone is indeed dead, sorry, my condolences.

-Notice 2: 9008 mode can be activated on a healthy phone as well.
+Notice 2: 9008 mode can be activated on a healthy phone as well, just in case.

 #### Stage 1